-Enjoying Blueberry Dump Cake
+Enjoying Easy Blueberry Cake

 Truth be told, this sweet summer treat was gone in less than a day.
 It was scrumptious.
 This is a great recipe to pair with blueberry picking.
 If you have a large family like us, AND one unlucky neighbor, we would highly recommend doubling up on your ingredients.
 That way, the kids can take part in this awesome blueberry baking experience and everyone can savor the dessert.